Raúl Martínez (artist): Freelance and the ICAIC

 Later in his career, after being fired from the school of architecture in Havana, Raúl Martínez soon began his work as a freelance designer and made countless contributions to the Cuban Film Institute, and other centralized government organizations (before the decentralization of powers on Cuba under Fidel's reign).
 Otherwise known as the ICAIC (the acronym before translation), the organization played a major role in both the importance of the revolution to the history and development of Cuba, as well as perpetuating the inclusion of popular art within the culture.
-In a time where there was little else for the public to do for leisure, the movies were increasingly popular to the Cuban culture.
+In a time when there was little else for the public to do for leisure, the movies were increasingly popular to the Cuban culture.
 Because of the embargo, movies were very limited in Cuba, thus the demand for new material was rather high.
 One of the outcomes of such demand was a cinematic success called Lucía, for which the poster was designed by Martínez, and has come to define the movie.
 (Note: The importance and impact of the ICAIC are not to be underscored by the lack of mention in this article, but its relevance to both the career of the artist and the impact of Cuban culture.)